spacetelescope/reference-file-testing-tool/README.rst

 License
 -------

-This project is Copyright (c) Matthew Hill, Mees Fix and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Mees Fix and licensed under the terms of the BSD 3-Clause license.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for